MCP Servers

 }

-The oauth_app value must match the Name of the OAuth Application you created in Step 1.
+The oauth_app value must match the Name of the OAuth Provider you created in Step 1.

 Step 3: Connect